 Report of Core rest

 The following information shall be included in the concrete core test report,

 - Condition of curing

-- Date of manufacture the specimen in the field
+- Date of manufacture of the specimen in the field

 - Density of Specimen

-- Which types of method is used for preparation of specimen
+- Which type of method is used for the preparation of a specimen

 - Diameter of the Specimen